Batev/Interpret-Models/README.md

 | macro avg    | 0.71      | 0.70   | 0.69     | 2400    |
 | weighted avg | 0.71      | 0.70   | 0.69     | 2400    |

+From the classifications reports we could identify some specifics about the three models.
+Models 1. and 2. show almost equal performance in both accuracy and precision and recall.
+On the other hand, the Model 3. (balanced one) performs slightly worse than the other two (due to the smaller train data set) and shows precision and recall different results.

+- [Precision](https://www.scikit-yb.org/en/latest/api/classifier/classification_report.html) is the ability of a classifier not to label an instance positive that is actually negative -> The precision percent of people that earn >= 50k is higher (less false negatives) in contrast to the other two models precision percent of people that earn < 50k is lower than the other two models.

+- [Recall](https://www.scikit-yb.org/en/latest/api/classifier/classification_report.html) is the ability of a classifier to find all positive instances.
+All three models have almost the same recall regarding the people that < 50k (~80% of the people that earn < 50k were truly classified).
+But on the contrary Model 3. performs worse on the people that earn >= 50k and were truly classified (less false negatives for 1. and 2.).

 - Feature importance table for each of the models. *(Weight: Feature)*

 | Model 1.                                    | Model 2.                               | Model 3.                               |